Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Algebraic properties of EM-field

+1.\textit{Two real vector-functions can be set up in the correspondence to Hermitian operator vector-function of quantized EM-field in general case}.

-Proof is evident and it is based on (\ref{eq66}), if to take into account, that quantized free EM-field can be determined by Hermitian operators $\hat{\vec{E}}(\vec{r},t)$ and $\hat{\vec{H}}(\vec{r},t)$, representing themselves the full set of quantized free EM-field operator vector-functions, that is, they can serve for basis in corresponding operator vector-functional space (see Sec.II).
+Proof is evident and it is based on (\ref{eq66}), if to take into account, that quantized free EM-field can be determined by Hermitian operator vector functions $\hat{\vec{E}}(\vec{r},t)$ and $\hat{\vec{H}}(\vec{r},t)$ in Hilbert space, representing themselves the full set of quantized free EM-field operator vector-functions, that is, they can serve for basis in corresponding operator vector-functional space (see Sec.IV).
+We consider here for definiteness one set of possible four sets (see further) of Hermitian operator vector functions $\hat{\vec{E}}(\vec{r},t)$ and $\hat{\vec{H}}(\vec{r},t)$ with fixed parities under improper rotations.
 Given statement can be generalized.